latreon/nest-starter-doc-website/docs/introduction.md

 3. **API Key Authentication**
    - Alternative authentication for service-to-service communication
    - Unique per-user API keys with fine-grained permissions

+## Refresh Token Implementation

+This starter kit implements a secure refresh token mechanism:

+1. **How it works:**
+   - After successful login, both access and refresh tokens are issued
+   - Access tokens have a shorter lifespan (default 15 minutes)
+   - Refresh tokens have a longer lifespan (default 7 days)
+   - When the access token expires, the refresh token can be used to get a new pair of tokens
+   - Refresh tokens are stored securely in the database using bcrypt hashing

+2. **Endpoints:**
+   - `/auth/login` - Returns access and refresh tokens
+   - `/auth/refresh` - Uses refresh token to issue new tokens
+   - `/auth/logout` - Invalidates the refresh token

+3. **Security considerations:**
+   - Different secrets for access and refresh tokens
+   - Refresh tokens are hashed before storage
+   - One-time use - each refresh operation invalidates the old token

 ## Why Use This Starter Kit?